Glen Nevis Holidays

 Food & Drink

-The Glen Nevis Restaurant (01397 705459) is on the edge of the site, where they serve a buffet breakfast, lunch, coffee, cakes and snacks.
+The Glen Nevis Restaurant (01397 705459) is on the edge of the site, where they serve lunch, coffee, cakes and snacks.
+A food van also visits between May and August serving breakfast rolls in the mornings and fish and chips for supper.
 Just down the road the Ben Nevis Inn (01397 701227) is the definition of rustic and, of course, a decent place to start or end any walk up to the UK's tallest mountain.
 Food is served daily from midday.
 Other than that, drive the 5 minutes into Fort William, a treasure trove of eateries and pubs, there's plenty of choice.
 Our pick is the Crannog Restaurant (01397 705 589), a haven for the freshest of seafood.

 Mid March – early November.